 One of the most enduring challenges a safety professional must face is how to get management buy-in for a new safety initiative.
 This is where the full value of human factors safety training comes in.
 Because it improves personal awareness and helps workers focus on the task at hand, human factors training can provide a serious boost to the bottom line by reducing errors and improving efficiency.

 So start speaking their language by making a business case for safety.
 Whether it’s discussing savings in workers’ compensation premiums, reductions in scrap material and costly errors, or improvements in production, there are a number of business benefits to implementing human factors training.

 There are PhD programs that deal with behavior change and people may spend their entire lives studying the topic.
 But that doesn’t mean human factors safety training has to be complicated.
 In fact, the best programs are intuitive and easy to understand.
 They point out common patterns of human error, give workers practical skills to reduce the number of mistakes they make and help to create new habits in terms of being safer.

-If you need more convincing that behavior change doesn’t have to be complicated, see for yourself by attending a webinar that outlines the straightforward approach to changing habits and awareness.
+If you need more convincing that behavior change doesn’t have to be complicated, see for yourself by registering for an on-demand webinar that outlines the straightforward approach to changing habits and awareness.